puntorigen/apk_unpack/README.md

 ## UPDATES

+version 1.2.1:
+- avoided error that hanged the jvm thread sometimes.

 version 1.1.9:
 - now uses JADX instead of dex2jar and jd-cli.
 Faster and works better for some apks.
 - reduced logging output of java classes.